homayounsr/predict-housing-price-using-linear-regression-and-sklearn/README.md

 </br>
 of cource a small project :)
 # Getting Started
-Just download it and run it ! just remember you need to install data analysis packages like numpy , pandas , seaborn and matplotbil  to run this codes.
+Just download it and run it ! just remember you need to install data analysis packages like numpy , pandas , seaborn , skylearn and matplotbil  to run this codes.
 # Install Packages
 To install packages you need to run below commands in your pyCharm terminal :
 </br>